tyconsulting/blog.tyang.github.io/_posts/2015-06-10-collecting-configmgr-logs-to-microsoft-operation-management-suite-the-nice-way.md

 <strong>Logs are not centralised</strong>

 In a large environment where you ConfigMgr hierarchy consists of hundreds of servers, it is a PAIN to read logs on all of these servers. i.e. When something bad happens with OSD and PXE, the results can be catastrophic (some of you guys may still remember what <a href="http://myitforum.com/myitforumwp/2012/08/06/sccm-task-sequence-blew-up-australias-commbank/">an incorrectly advertised OSD task sequence has done to a big Australian bank</a> few years back).
 Based on my own experience, I have seen support team needs to check PXE DP’s SMSPXE.log on as many as few hundred PXE enabled distribution points, within a very short time window (before the logs get overwritten).
-People would have to connect to each individual DP  and read the log files one at a time. – In situation like this, if you go up to them and ask them “How many logs have you read today?”, I’m sure it wouldn’t go down too well.
+People would have to connect to each individual DP  and read the log files one at a time. – In situation like this, if you go up to them and ask them "How many logs have you read today?", I’m sure it wouldn’t go down too well.

 <strong>It would be nice if…</strong>